Sustain Our Community

 The fund represents Bet Alef’s Endowment Fund and is invested in a Mutual Fund managed by Bet Alef and its Board.
 Just as Michael had a vision of Bet Alef as a prosperous sustainable community for generations to come, so is the purpose of this Endowment Fund.
 We seek to support its growth through various means of gifts—i.e. cash, stocks, bonds etc…—and have restricted its use to only be a vehicle that will eventually ensure Bet Alef’s long-term financial security.

-If you share in our friend, Michael Geller’s vision, you too can make a cash donation here or contact our Executive Director, Karen Warner, for a deeper Legacy Giving conversation.
+If you share in our friend, Michael Geller’s vision, you too can make a donation here or contact our office manager for a deeper Legacy Giving conversation.